FlowFuse/website/src/blog/2024/05/node-red-mind-stack-with-flowfuse.md

     - dashboards
 ---

-The MING stack has gained significant popularity over the years as it built upon open-sourced projects.
+The MING stack has gained significant popularity over the years as it built upon open-source projects.
 That has given way to many people leveraging this stack to build solutions upon in various different environments.
-The MING stack is composed of 4 main components, MQTT, InfluxDB, Node-RED, and Graphana.
+The MING stack is composed of 4 main components, MQTT, InfluxDB, Node-RED, and Grafana.
 Combined together are the 4 main pillars, data transportation, data storage, data transformation, and visualizations.
 With this, it requires the management of 4 different applications, which often reside on the same server, but not necessarily.
 With more moving parts, creates complexity.

 <!--more-->